King's Brass coming to Englewood UMC

-The Englewood United Methodist Church Annual Music Ministry Concert Series presents Tim Zimmerman and The King’s Brass on Wednesday, Jan.
-8, at 6:30 p.m.
+Englewood United Methodist Church’s annual Music Ministry Concert Series presents Tim Zimmerman and The King’s Brass on Wednesday at 6:30 p.m.

 Spirits are lifted in praise by these professional musicians from across the country who present a diverse repertoire, ranging from classical and hymn favorites through jazz spirituals and patriotic marches.